Buccaneers-Panthers Capsule

 LAST MEETING — Panthers lost to Buccaneers 24-17, Dec.
 2, 2018

-LAST WEEK —Buccaneers lost to 49ers 31-17; Panthers lost to Rams 30-27
+LAST WEEK — Buccaneers lost to 49ers 31-17; Panthers lost to Rams 30-27

 BUCCANEERS OFFENSE — OVERALL (21), RUSH (11), PASS (22).